FarronF/limerick-council-meetings/meetings/2023/09/18-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 10th July 2023.md

 ***other, and social amenities, such as the paths and the viewing platform, in Westfield Wetlands.***

-**REPLY**: The Westfield Management Plan is in the final stages of drafting and we will be in a position--- 7
+**REPLY**: The Westfield Management Plan is in the final stages of drafting and we will be in a position
+---
+7

 to present the Westfield’s Management plan, AA screening and Natura Impact Assessment